|

 What are the side effects?

-Drugs are used to treat or prevent the bodyÕs rejection of
+Drugs are used to treat or prevent the body's rejection of the new liver.

-fluid retention, puffiness of the face, and a risk of osteoporosis due to loss
+some fluid retention, puffiness of the face, and a risk of osteoporosis due to

 kidney damage and the growth of body hair.
 Careful regulation of these drugs